Rose Hall, Montego Bay: Refurbishment

 Rose Hall was bought in 1977 by former Miss USA Michele Rollins and her entrepreneur husband John Rollins.
-They refurbished it at great personal expense and conceptualised a tour and museum that showcase Rose Hall's slave history, antique splendor and original fittings.
-Rose Hall also offers night tours that focus on the "Annie Palmer" legend: supposed locations of tunnels, bloodstains, hauntings and murders.
+They refurbished it at great personal expense and conceptualized a tour and museum that showcase Rose Hall's splendor in the eighteenth century, especially its renovation by Rollins featuring period fittings.

+Rose Hall also offers entertaining night tours that focus on the "Annie Palmer" legend: supposed locations of tunnels, bloodstains, hauntings and murders.
 Seances are also held on the property in an attempt to conjure Annie's spirit.

 Legend

 According to legend, a "white witch" called "Annie Palmer" who murdered three husbands haunts the property.
 An investigation of the legend in 2007 concluded that the story was fictionalized.